mjpuma/FSC-WorldModelers/README.md

 ```

 ### Step 4: Prepare the input data
+As part of the FSC model, we have a Scenario Library, which includes a set of scenarios that have input data already processed and ancillary files already prepared.
+If you want to run one of these scenarios, you can *skip over this step*.

+To customize your own simulation, you need to modify "ProcessInputs.R" and create a file with the relevant production fractional-declines list by year by country.
+See the file "inputs/Scenario1_COVID_WheatDeclineFraction_1Year_195countries.csv"as an example of a 1-year run and "Scenario4_USDustBowl_WheatDeclineFraction_4Years_195countries.csv" as an example of a 4-year run.
+Thus, you should add a scenario to "Step 2" of main.R.

-As part of the FSC model, we have a Scenario Library, which includes Here you need to specify the years for the baseline state of the food system (e.g., yr_range <- 2015:2017) as well as the 1)  list of countries included, 2)  set of crops commodities that will be aggregate for  bilateral trade data, 3)  set of crops commodities that will be aggregate for production data, and 4)  set of crops commodities that will be aggregate for reserves data:
+Also, you need to specify the years for the baseline state of the food system (e.g., yr_range <- 2015:2017) as well as the 1)  list of countries included, 2)  set of crops commodities that will be aggregate for  bilateral trade data, 3)  set of crops commodities that will be aggregate for production data, and 4)  set of crops commodities that will be aggregate for reserves data.

+This files are as specified below:
   1) country_list <- read.csv("ancillary/country_list195_2012to2016.csv")
   2) commodities<-read.csv("ancillary/cropcommodity_tradelist.csv")
   3) commodities_prod<-read.csv("ancillary/cropcommodity_prodlist.csv")